Drywall Material Calculator

 Using the Drywall Calculator

-The calculator is useful for getting a rough pricing estimate when hiring a professional, or to calculate the amount of materials to order for a DIY drywall project.
-The calculator does not estimate labor, get free installation estimates from local drywall professionals to find the labor costs in your area for your project.
+The calculator is useful for getting a rough pricing estimate when hiring a professional, or to calculate the amount of materials to order if you’re installing drywall yourself.
+The calculator estimates material in sheets and includes screws and joint compound.

 Find Qualified Drywall Professionals in Your Area

 To find the amount of drywall needed for your project, you need to get the square footage of the walls and ceilings that need to be sheet-rocked.
 Square footage of the walls is the length in feet times the width in feet of each wall.

 Finding square feet is just like finding an area, by multiplying the length times the width.
 Use our square footage calculator to find the square footage of your walls.

 If the walls are complex and not rectangular, then it may be easiest to split the walls into smaller sections and calculate each section individually, then add them together.

 For example, if you are measuring walls that have a vault, it will be easiest to determine the square section and vault separately.